Augie-Environmental-Studies/jupyter-server/README.md

 <br>

-For better security, we don't directly expose our server to the internet.
+For better security, we never expose our server to the internet directly.
 Instead, we use Cloudflare Tunnel to proxy every traffic and user authentication.
 We followed the installation instructions at https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/ After installation, we configure our proxy settings and authentication